buntine/laser-drift/README.md

 ## FAQ

+  - Did you have any help?
+    - Yes!
+The resources available at [SlotBaer](http://www.slotbaer.de) were very important during the reverse engineering process.
+And Reddit user [byingling](https://www.reddit.com/user/byingling) who helped me with some hardware specifics (and even sent me an old controller!)
   - Where is the test suite?
     - Honestly, I don't even think I know how to write tests for an application like this.
 Literally everything important here relies heavily on the outside world.
   - Who did the logo?